springfall2008/batpred/docs/predbat-plan-card.md

 As you can see the Total continues to increase in the plan past midnight with each Total being the Total from the preceding slot plus the Cost estimate from the preceding slot - reminder that Total gives the running total *at the start* of the slot.<BR>
 Total cost is always coloured White.

+- **CO2 (g/kWh)** - The estimated CO2 Carbon intensity emitted by the grid when generating electricity at the start of the 30 minute slot.
+This column will only be shown if *switch.predbat_carbon_enable* is set to True.<BR>
+The CO2 value will be coloured according to how high the carbon footprint intensity is: greater or equal to 450g/kWh it will be deep red; greater or equal to 290, dark red;
+then golden orange from 200 upwards; yellow from 120; green from 40 and light green if less than 40.

+- **CO2 (kg)** - The estimated CO2 Carbon footprint that the grid will emit generating electricity at the start of the slot and the direction of travel over the slot.
+This column will only be shown if *switch.predbat_carbon_enable* is set to True.<BR>
+The carbon amount in kg will be coloured according to the direction of travel over the slot; if the carbon value is rising by 10kg or more it will be orange with an upwards arrow;
+if falling by 10kg or more it will green with a downwards arrow, and in the middle, white with a horizontal arrow.

 ## Debug mode for Predbat Plan